val-samonte/angular-multirange/README.md

   }
 ];
 ```
-then apply the view configuration using the views attribute
+then apply the view configuration using the views attribute.
 ```html
 <vds-multirange ng-model="rangeArray" view="viewIndex" views="views"></vds-multirange>
 ```
 ##vds-multirange-lite
-a light version of this slider also comes with this module, which excludes the label and the unit measures.
+A light version of the slider also comes with this module which excludes labels, unit of measures, zooming and views.
 ```html
 <vds-multirange-lite ng-model="rangeArray"></vds-multirange-lite>
 ```